-In the emotional well-being section, you'll find tips and information to help you talk about anxiety, depression, crises of spirituality and isolation with your friends, family and treatment team
+In this section, you'll find tips and information to help you talk about anxiety, depression, crises of spirituality and isolation with your friends, family and treatment team.

 You are now leaving the makeyourdialoguecount.com website and moving to an external website independently operated and not sponsored by Novartis Pharmaceuticals Corporation.
 Novartis Pharmaceuticals Corporation assumes no responsibility for the content you are about to view.
 If you do not wish to leave this site, click Cancel.

 Potential side effects of treatment vary for each therapy, and every person responds differently.
 Talk to your health care team about the potential side effects of treatment, including side effects like anxiety, depression or insomnia.
 If your health care team understands the side effects you are experiencing, they can better help you manage them.

 Some of the women we surveyed said it was sometimes hard to take their cancer treatment as prescribed.
 It is okay to feel this way, but if you do, let your health care team know.
 Cancer treatment is complicated, so do not make changes before talking to your health care providers, even if you are experiencing side effects.
 The more information you communicate, the more they will be able to help you.